attilathedud/HellboundHackers/Basic/README.md

 Key to this is using a poisoned null byte (%00, which causes badly-coded php to drop the rest of the string).
 The page you are delivered to has the username and password in the source.

 ## Basic 10
 Proxy based problem.
 Going to the blocked page will reveal the requested range in the comments.
+The following proxy will work: 202.93.227.14:53281

 ## Basic 11
 Simply create a user-agent string that contains the string "HellBoundHackersOS" to pass this challenge.